 - Origin: Conures are native to Central and South America

 How do I set up my conure’s home?

 - Keep conures in a cage large enough for them to stretch their wings, climb and play.

 - Your conure’s cage should be 20 x 20 x 30 inches (51 x 51 x 76 cm) at minimum.
 The bigger the cage, the better.

 - Provide at least 2 perches of different thickness and materials; the variation helps keep bird feet strong and healthy.
 The perches should also be placed at different heights.

 - Don’t place perches over food or water dishes, because droppings will make a mess where your pet eats and drinks.

-- Birds are sensitive to smoke, strong smells and drafts.
+- Birds are sensitive to smoke, gases, strong smells and drafts.
 Keep the cage away from the kitchen and open windows, and out of direct sunlight.

 - Cover the cage at night